Skip to main content

 Nose licking

 This is another surprising sign of stress in canines, though not every lick should be a cause for concern.
 Excessive unprompted nose licking is more indicative of nervousness, while some nose or chop licking while being petted should be taken as the highest of compliments.
-If your husky makes a funny, stretched-out face when he gets a good scratch, this is another awesome sign.
+If your husky makes a funny, stretched-out face when they get a good scratch, this is another awesome sign.
 Dogs also lick their nose for medical reasons, so be sure to check up on them if you notice a pattern.

 Gabrielle LaFrank